 Extension: .csv

-Structure: Each row represents a transcript segment with columns for timestamp, speaker, and text
+Structure: each row is a transcript segment with columns for timestamp, speaker, text

 Example: